aspiwack/fulltrees/README.md

 Building instructions
 ---------------------

 To build the article, you need to have a Latex distribution installed, as well as Ocaml (version 3.12 or later) and the melt text processing tool.
-The command line to run is `ocamlbuild -classic-display fulltrees.pdf`.
+The command line to run is `ocamlbuild fulltrees.pdf`.
 You can then find the pdf file in `_build/fulltrees.pdf`